foodaylabs/fooday-docs/docs/04-Fooca Camera/01-what-is-fooca-camera.md

 Upgrade cost in FOOD = Rounded(45 * 1.11^target level)
 ```

+Additionally, there's a leveling threshold every five ranks (4 to 5, 9 to 10, etc.), and as you progress, the amount of FOOD required for leveling up increases.

 For levels 1 to 5, the upgrade time is 60 minutes each.
 Starting from level 6, the upgrade time follows this formula:

 ```